thomashoneyman/purescript-halogen-store/README.md

 This lets you write arbitrary `store -> store` functions and send them to your central state.

-### Using the store
+### Enabling the store for a halogen component

-We can now use our store in our Halogen components.
-A component with access to the central store is called a "connected" component; a connected component can read, update, and subscribe to the store.

-A connected component requires a `MonadStore` constraint which specifies the store, action, and underlying monad types.
-We already defined our store and action types in the `Basic.Store` module, so we can reuse that in our component definition:
+To use the store with a halogen component we need to do two things.
+1. run the store monad using `runStoreT`, this will be discussed in the section "Running the application"
+2. put the `MonadStore` constraint on our component

+The `MonadStore` type class takes `Action`, `Store` and the underlying monad (such as `Aff`) as it's type parameters.
+Let's use the store and action types from the `Basic.Store` module which were previously defined.

 ```purs
 import Basic.Store as BS